owncloud-archive/documentation/admin_manual/configuration/server/logging_configuration.rst

     owncloud.1

-In case you want to implement more sophisticated log rotation, you can use the log rotation machanism of your Linux operating system, see the following example.
+In case you want to implement more sophisticated log rotation, you can use the log rotation mechanism of your Linux operating system, see the following example.
 Please adopt or customize the configuration by your needs.
 The script assumes that the folder ``/etc/logrotate.d/`` is included in your Linux log rotate configuration.
 More information on Linux log rotation can be found in the `logrotate <https://linux.die.net/man/8/logrotate>`_ documentation.